Natural polynomials for Kerr quasi-normal modes: The radial problem with Confluent Heun Polynomials

-In \eqn{near-int}, $\lfloor x \rfloor$ is the integral part of a real number~(i.e. $\lfloor 3.1416 \rfloor=3$). \Tbl{pspm-examples} provides examples of $\pspm$ for select \qnm{} cases with mode numbers $(\ell,m)=(2,2)$.
-There it is observed that the \qnm{'s} $\psp$ only very roughly tracks the overtone index, being approximately off by one for e.g. $n=2$, but off by significantly less than one for $n=6$.
-Notably, $n=8$ departs from this trend, having a $\tx{Re}\,\psp$ that is just under two times the overtone index.
-In all cases, it is observed that $n<\psp$.
-Further, the case of the fundamental \qnm{}, $n=0$, demonstrates a general observation, namely that the $n=0$ \qnm{s} are typically not close to \cHp{} systems in that their $\pspm$ are not close to integers. \bpar{Polynomial noise} Since the \qnm{s} $\pspm$ are typically complex valued, it is not guaranteed that using an order-$p$ \cHp{} basis with e.g. $p = \lfloor\max(|\psp|,|\psm|)\rfloor$ will yield an accurate representation of the radial problem.
+In \eqn{near-int}, $\left[ x \right]$ denotes rounding to the nearest integer~(e.g. $\left[ 3.1416 \right]=3$).} \Tbl{pspm-examples} provides examples of $\pspm$ for select \qnm{} cases with mode numbers $(\ell,m)=(2,2)$. \redoff{Values of $\pspm$ have been defined using \eqn{pstar}.} It is observed that the \qnm{'s} $\psp$ only very roughly tracks the overtone index, being approximately off by one for e.g. $n=2$, but off by significantly less than one for $n=6$ \greenoff{and above}.
+The case of the fundamental \qnm{}, $n=0$, demonstrates a general observation, namely that the $n=0$ \qnm{s} are typically not close to \cHp{} systems in that their $\pspm$ are not close to integers. \bpar{Polynomial noise} Since the \qnm{s} $\pspm$ are typically complex valued, it is not guaranteed that using an order-$p$ \cHp{} basis with e.g. $p = \lfloor\max(|\psp|,|\psm|)\rfloor$ will yield an accurate representation of the radial problem.
 Worse, simply increasing the order of the \cHp{} basis (i.e. increasing $p$) does not necessarily result in a more precise representation.
-This may be understood as resulting from a basic limitation of approximation with a fixed-order polynomial bases.
+This may be understood as resulting from a basic limitation of approximation with fixed-order polynomial bases.
 As a somewhat extreme but plausible example, consider the order-$50$ \cHp{} approximation of the number $1$,

 Each polynomial, $\ket{y_{50,k}}$, has $51$ coefficients, and on the \rhs{} of \eqn{rep1}, values of $\brak{y_{50,k}}{1}$ must conspire such that only constant terms survive the sum (as is required since $1$ is a constant).
 In practice, finite precision means that the cancellations will not be exact.
 As a result, the net approximation will be contaminated by high frequency polynomial oscillations, or rather, \textit{polynomial noise}.
 Clearly, in this case it would be wise to represent $\ket{1}$ with the order-$0$ \cHp{}.
 This is consistent with the completeness of each \cHp{} fixed order basis: an order-$p$ \cHp{} basis can exactly represent polynomials of the same order; while lower order polynomials may also be represented, their representation in polynomial bases of much larger order increases the likelihood of numerical noise.
 Further, for non-polynomial functions, it will not clear a priori which, if any, fixed order \cHp{} basis should be used.
 For example, since the \qnm{s} radial functions, $\ket{f}$, are generally non-polynomial, one might attempt to apply a very large order \cHp{} representation,